Illinois Minimum Wage

 What's the minimum wage in Illinois?
 For entrepreneurs and small business owners with employees, it's important to know whether your state has a minimum wage law.
 Information on minimum wages can be tough to find so we've done the research for you.
 Here's the minimum wage for Illinois.

 As of January 1, 2021, minimum wage in Illinois is $11.00 for workers 18 years of age or older.

 Illinois is one of 45 states that have enacted minimum wage laws.
-Illinois minimum wage law covers businesses with 4 or more employees.
-The minimum wage in Illinois is $1.00 greater than the current Federal minimum wage rate of $7.25.
+Illinois minimum wage law covers businesses with 4 or more employees, excluding family members.
+The minimum wage in Illinois is $3.75 greater than the current Federal minimum wage rate of $7.25.

 Please realize that the Illinois minimum wages cited above may have changed since we posted this minimum wage information.
 State minimum wages can change because new laws are enacted or because old laws contained scheduled increases.
 You should also be aware that state law often exempts particular company types, occupations and industries.
 To get the latest minimum wages for Illinois, visit www.dol.gov.

 Last Updated: January 4, 2021.

 Need to find minimum wages by state?
 Just browse our minimum wages information pages:

 Additional Resources for Entrepreneurs